XIP-68 (Draft): Automated Fork Recovery

 Comparing the local state with the remote state

 Note that malicious group members may publish incorrect entries that cause the status of the group to incorrectly be reported as forked, so this cannot be treated as an absolute detection mechanism.
-In ‘Fork Recovery’, we describe how this case is mitigated.
+In ‘Security’, we describe how this case is mitigated.
 In ‘Future Work’, we describe how this could be prevented in the future.

 Fork Recovery